2023 Guide to the Australian Minimum Wage for Employees

 Penalty rates and allowances

-Paid on top of the minimum wage are penalty rates and allowances (where applicable).
-If you're employed under an award or other type of registered agreement, your penalty rates and allowances will be stipulated in your award or agreement.
+Penalty rates and allowances are paid on top of the minimum wage (where applicable).
+If you're employed under an award or another type of registered agreement, your penalty rates and allowances will be stipulated in your award or agreement.

-Penalty rates are paid to employees on top of their award or agreement base rate in cases when working:
+Penalty rates are paid to employees, on top of their award or agreement base rate, if they work:

-Allowances are paid to employees on top of their award or agreement base rate in cases when:
+Allowances are paid to employees on top of their award or agreement base rate when:

-- doing specific tasks or possessing particular skills
+they do specific tasks or possess particular skills

 Minimum wage and superannuation